Local connectivity of Julia sets of some rational maps with Siegel disks: Proof of the Main Theorem

 \subsection{Proof of the Main Theorem}

 We give a proof of the Main Theorem in this subsection based on the criterion in Lemma \ref{lem:LC-criterion}.

 \begin{proof}[Proof of the Main Theorem] Let $f$ be a rational map in the Main Theorem.
 Then every periodic Fatou component of $f$ is either a bounded type Siegel disk or an attracting basin.
 By \cite{Zha11} and Proposition \ref{prop:attracting}, the boundaries of all periodic Fatou components of $f$ are locally connected.
 This implies that the boundaries of all Fatou components of $f$ are locally connected.
-By Lemma \ref{lem:LC-criterion}, it suffices to prove that the spherical diameter of the Fatou components of $f$ tends to zero.
+By Lemma \ref{lem:LC-criterion}, it suffices to prove that for every $\varepsilon>0$ there are at most finitely many Fatou components of $f$ with the spherical diameter $>\varepsilon$.

 Iterating $f$ if necessary, we assume that all periodic Fatou components of $f$ have period one.
 Let $U_0$ be a fixed Fatou component of $f$.
 If $U_0$ is completely invariant, then $J(f)=\partial U_0$ is locally connected by Proposition \ref{prop:attracting}.
 Suppose $U_0$ is not completely invariant.
-Then $f^{-1}(U_0)\setminus U_0$ consists of at least one and at most finitely many Fatou components $\{U_{1,1}, \cdots, U_{1,i_1}\}$, where $i_1\geq 1$.
-There exists an integer $k_0\geq 1$ such that any connected component $U_{k_0+1,j}$ of $f^{-k_0}(U_{1,i})$ with $1\leq i\leq i_1$ is disjoint with $\MP(f)$.
-Therefore, for any connected component $U_{k+k_0+1,\ell}$ of $f^{-k}(U_{k_0+1,j})$ with $k\geq 1$, the map $f^k:U_{k+k_0+1,\ell} \to U_{k_0+1,j}$ is conformal.
+Then $f^{-1}(U_0)\setminus U_0$ consists of at least one and at most finitely many Fatou components $\{U_{1,1}, \cdots, U_{1,i_1}\}$, where $i_1\geqslant 1$.
+There exists an integer $k_0\geqslant 1$ such that any connected component $U_{k_0+1,j}$ of $f^{-k_0}(U_{1,i})$ with $1\leqslant i\leqslant i_1$ is disjoint with $\MP(f)$.
+Therefore, for any connected component $U_{k+k_0+1,\ell}$ of $f^{-k}(U_{k_0+1,j})$ with $k\geqslant 1$, the map $f^k:U_{k+k_0+1,\ell} \to U_{k_0+1,j}$ is conformal.